Thewbi/neorv32/README.md

 # Writing an application that uses the new instruction

-Next, we need to create machine code that we can copy into rtl\core\neorv32_application_image.vhd because this is the ROM that is synthesized into the NEORV32 CPU for simulating.
+Next, we need to create machine code that we can copy into rtl\core\neorv32_application_image.vhd because this is the ROM that is synthesized into the NEORV32 CPU for simulating and the NEORV32 processor will execute the code stored in this ROM when the simulation starts.

 ## Strategies for Writing Applications

-In order to create machine code, there is a quick and dirty way and a the standard approach.
+In order to create machine code, there is a quick and dirty way and a standard approach.

 The quick and dirty way is to assemble your machine code by hand according to the RISC-V encoding defined in the RISC-V non priviledged specification.
 Then paste you machine code into